 A lot of Plein-Air, (French term for "in the open air") painters use this technique.
 But you can also use an indirect approach with the help of photography.
-You can shoot pictures, take a few notes, and head back to the studio to begin your layering processes.
+You can paint on site, then shoot pictures, take a few notes, and head back to the studio to begin your layering processes.

 Most pros use a combination of both!